What Are the Symptoms of Sarcoidosis?

 The lungs are usually the first area to be affected by sarcoidosis: 9 of 10 people with sarcoidosis have some type of lung involvement.
 Pulmonary sarcoidosis can be serious, leading to the formation of scar tissue (fibrosis) in the lungs.
 This complication can interfere with breathing.

 Other symptoms include skin rashes or red bumps (erythema nodosum) on the legs.
-In about 20% to 30% of cases, sarcoidosis affects the eyes, causing redness, tearing, or, rarely, more severe complications, such as cataracts, glaucoma, and blindness.
-Sarcoidosis can also affect the brain and nerves, heart, liver, and various hormone-producing glands.
+In about 20% to 30% of cases, sarcoidosis affects the eyes, causing inflammation leading to redness, tearing, internal bleeding or masses.
+Late-stage disease complications involving the eyes include cataracts, glaucoma, and blindness.
+Sarcoidosis can affect almost any organ including the brain and nerves, heart, liver, kidneys, joints, and various hormone-producing glands.